 9. Use coding as a tool for self-expression

 Coding can also be a powerful tool to allow kids to express themselves in creative ways.
 By using code to create their own art and stories, children can explore their creative side while learning coding concepts.
+Scratch is a great example where kids can design their own characters, backdrops and animations.
 Showing kids that coding is both a tool for creating functional programs, as well as a medium of self-expression, will have kids coming back to express themselves through code again and again!
 And of course, there are documented benefits to a self-expressive approach: experts point out that when children are given opportunities to express themselves through creative means, their self-esteem and overall well-being improves

 10. Encourage kids to choose their own projects based on their interests

 By giving kids the freedom to choose their own coding projects, they can learn how to code in a way that is tailored to their individual interests and passions, and therefore help keep them motivated to keep learning!
 If kids are working on projects directly related to their specific interests, they can see the direct application of the skills they are learning to something that genuinely calls to them.
+Rather than giving kids a subject area they must code, focus instead on what logic must be present instead.
 It also helps to foster a sense of ownership and autonomy over their learning, which can increase their motivation to learn.
 And this autonomy is important—research shows that giving learners more autonomy tends to lead to intrinsic motivation to give it their best!

 Inspire and motivate kids to learn coding